PQClean/PQClean/SECURITY.md

 ## Project Scope

-PQClean offers reference implementations of cryptographic algorithms, primarily for academic and experimental purposes.
+PQClean offers reference and contributed implementations of cryptographic algorithms, primarily for academic and experimental purposes.
 It is important to understand that these implementations have not been subjected to rigorous security audits or formal security validations.
+PQClean does not modify or alter the algorithms provided by their upstream sources.
+See the [NIST PQC Forum](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Email-List) for discussion about the cryptographic schemes included in PQClean.

 ## Security Considerations